-Construction Water Quality Monitoring Program and Methodology Snowy 2.0 Transmission Connection Project
+Construction Water Quality Monitoring Program and Methodology | SSI-9717

-Category Analyte Units nits Default Guideline Value Comment Upland Rivers - National Parks, Nature Reserves and State Forests 1 Upland Rivers - streams affected by the Snowy Scheme 2 Nickel (Ni) mg/L 0.011 0.008 Nickel toxicity decreases with increased hardness and increases as pH decreases.
-Nickel uptake increases with increasing toxicity (ANZG 2018).
-Silver (Ag) mg/L 0.00005 0.00002 Silver is a one of the most toxic metals to aquatic life with toxicity correlated to water hardness.
+Category Analyte Units Default Guideline Value Comment Upland Rivers - National Parks, Nature Reserves and State Forests 1 Upland Rivers - streams affected by the Snowy Scheme 2 Silver (Ag) mg/L 0.00005 0.00002 Silver is a one of the most toxic metals to aquatic life with toxicity correlated to water hardness.
 Toxicity decreases as water hardness increases (ANZG 2018).
 Zinc (Zn) mg/L 0.008 0.0024 Zinc is essential for the growth and development of aquatic organisms although elicits a toxic response when in high concentrations.
 Zinc toxicity is dependent on water hardness and generally decreases with decreasing pH.
 Zinc is absorbed by suspended material (ANZG 2018).